-Artist, photographer, curator and researcher Alex Boyd FRSA is the first National Library of Scotland Graham Brown Research Fellow.
+Artist, photographer, curator and researcher Alex Boyd FRSA was the first National Library of Scotland Graham Brown Research Fellow.

-The focus of his research at the National Library is the social, cultural and literary significance of Scotland's mountains.
-He will prepare a personal list of 100 iconic peaks, inspired by a classic mountain text '100 mountains of Japan' by Ky'ya Fukada.
+The focus of his research at the National Library was the social, cultural and literary significance of Scotland's mountains.
+He prepared a personal list of 100 iconic peaks, inspired by a classic mountain text '100 mountains of Japan' by Ky'ya Fukada.